ibm-cloud-docs/EventStreams/eventstreams158.md

 1. Enable platform metrics for {{site.data.keyword.messagehub}}.
 For more information, see [Enabling platform metrics ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-platform_metrics_enabling){:new_window}.
 The owner of the account has full access to the this metrics data.
 For more information about managing access for other users see [Getting started tutorial for {{site.data.keyword.mon_full}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-getting-started#prereqs){:new_window}.

 2. To navigate from the {{site.data.keyword.messagehub}} instance page to the {{site.data.keyword.mon_full_notm}} dashboard, click the 3 vertical dots in the upper right corner of the instance page (**Service instance options**) and select **Monitoring**.

+On your initial usage, you might see a welcome wizard.
+To advance to the dashboard selection menu, select **Next** and then **Skip** at the bottom of the **Choosing an installation method** page and accept the prompts that follow.
+You can then select the **IBM Event Streams** or **IBM Event Streams (Enterprise)** dashboard, depending on the plan you're using.
+Note: Dashboards are available only after metrics have started to be recorded; this might take a couple of minutes to initialize.

 ## {{site.data.keyword.messagehub}} metrics details